 Currently, the calculation methods of event and test compliance do not provide reliable results.
 PJM's interpretation of load management event rules allows over compliance to be reported when there is no actual over compliance.
 Settlement locations with a negative load reduction value (load increase) are not netted by PJM within registrations or within demand response portfolios.
 A resource that has load above their baseline during a demand response event has a calculated negative performance value.
 PJM limits compliance shortfall values at the nominated MW value for underperformance.
 This is not explicitly stated in the Tariff or supporting Manuals.
-According to the Tariff, the compliance formulas for FSL and GLD customers allow for negative compliance values.33 For example, if a registration had two locations, one with a 50 MWh load increase when called, and another with a 75 MWh load reduction when called, compliance for that registration is calculated as a 75
+According to the Tariff, the compliance formulas for FSL and GLD customers allow for negative compliance values.37 For example, if a registration had two locations, one with a 50 MWh load increase when called, and another with a 75 MWh load reduction when called, compliance for that registration is calculated as a 75 MWh load reduction for that event hour.
+Settlement MWh are not netted across hours or across registrations for compliance purposes.
+A location with a load increase is set to a zero MW reduction.
+For example, in a two hour event, if a registration showed a 15 MWh load increase in hour one, but a 30 MWh reduction in hour two, the registration would show a 0 MWh reduction in hour one and a 30 MWh reduction in hour two and an average hourly 15 MWh load reduction for that two hour event.
+Reported compliance is less than actual compliance, as locations with load increases, negative reductions, are treated as zero for compliance purposes.

-33 PJM.
-OATT.
-PJM Emergency Load Response Program.
+36 PJM, OATT Attachment K § PJM Emergency Load Response Program at Reporting and Compliance.